folaakingbe/technical-interview-questions/README.md

 ### What is DOCTYPE?

-* A keyword that alerts the bouwser how to process a file.
+* A keyword that alerts the browser how to process a file.